North Christian Church: Interior

 The church building spans 210 ft west–east and 106 ft north–south, with a total floor area of 33,000 ft2.
 It spans two full levels: a nave or sanctuary on the upper level, and other functions in the basement.
 Both levels are hexagonal, and there is a narthex on an intermediate level.
 The basement's perimeter and the upper level share a plaster ceiling, which itself is a continuation of the soffit underneath the roof.
 The building relies entirely on a mechanical air-circulation system, since none of the windows on the facade can be opened.
 As a result, the interior is heated and cooled by an underfloor air distribution system.
 Air from these pipes is funneled into the rooms through hidden openings in the millwork.
 The sanctuary, on the upper level, is cooled by underfloor ducts and an empty plenum space beneath its center.
 The interior is divided largely into hexagonal spaces, interspersed with irregularly-shaped rooms that are used as washrooms and storage closets.

 The former congregation's collection included five artworks by Gwang Hyuk Ree, a North Korean who created portraits of Christ and other religious figures using text from English and Korean versions of the Bible.
 Girard's wife Susan designed a tapestry, which depicted the tree of life and was displayed at the pulpit.
 Girard himself was responsible for many of the decorations, which contained symbolism related to the congregation and the Christian faith itself.
-When the building operated as a church, the Communion table in the upper-level sanctuary held a silver chalice, Communion trays, flower holders, and wrought-iron candelabras designed by Girard.
+When the building operated as a church, the communion table in the upper-level sanctuary held a silver chalice, communion trays, flower holders, and wrought-iron candelabras designed by Girard.

 Narthex

-The church building's main entrance leads to a narthex at the building's eastern corner.
+The main entrance leads to a narthex at the building's eastern corner.
 The narthex has a stair and a double door ascending west to the upper-level sanctuary, as well as stairs descending to the basement on either side.
 The stairs to the basement are concealed by wooden screens.
 There is one bench on either side of the entrance doors, on the vestibule's eastern wall.
 The narthex was deliberately enlarged to encourage people to mingle and interact.
 The cloakrooms were in the basement, requiring congregants to return to the narthex after dropping off their clothes.
 Saarinen also intended the narthex to be a "decompression chamber" separating the sanctuary and the outdoors.